 You recently had a really difficult time in Australia.
-You did a couple of shows with Gary and then you had to cancel a few once again when Tom had some problems.
-And then on last summer, you had to cancel a couple of dates in Germany, before you came to Sweden Rock.
+You did a couple of shows with Gary, and then you had to cancel a few once again when Tom had some problems.
+And at last summer, you had to cancel a couple of dates in Germany, before you came to Sweden Rock.

 The music is very demanding.
 Have you ever been to a Slayer show?

 Have you ever sat behind the drummer?

 Okay.
 Then you really don’t know what it is, until you sit behind the drummer.
 And then you realize what goes through for this music.
 Yes, it’s difficult, and it’s demanding, you know.
 But I feel alive when I’m up there.
 When those lights hit, and the music is really loud, it’s just pure power.
 You have control.
 I have control of the amount of power I push into the people, and then I pull back.
 And to have that, it’s fantastic.

 How much your playing has changed during the years, I mean, are you still able to play all parts the same way you used to do in the past?
 Many drummers do keep on skipping over the difficult parts as they get older, you know?

 Oh, no, no. I make it more.
 I do the opposite.
 I’ll create, on stage – I’ll improvise.
 I’ll do stuff.
 I’ll play the part, and I’ll do some parts like they’re supposed to be, but there are other parts, I’ll change them.
 And I’ll just make it more exciting.
 Like “Whoa, what was that?”
 You know, be very creative.
 I can keep the same, but how boring is that, every day?
 And if you can’t do what you’ve already recorded, then that’s something else.

 After you split Slayer in 1991, you worked with many different bands and projects.
 As a musician, how much it helped your creativity to play such different music with artists like Fantomas and John Zorn?